keshaviyengar/MarkdownNotes/CTRs rapid, stable-path-planning and guidance for surgical use.md

 * This unrolls the for loop at compile time into instructions can be vectorized
 * Last template parameter to ensure a stop criterion
 * To use the function parameter as a parameter, the iteration index was packaged into an integral_constant class
-* Using generic $$\lambda$$ loop index in the function can be retrieved from the declaretype of function parameter as a constexpr, because it is a parameter type instead of a parameter value
+* Using generic $\lambda$ loop index in the function can be retrieved from the declaretype of function parameter as a constexpr, because it is a parameter type instead of a parameter value

 ### Resolving Conditionals at Compile Time ###
 * Runtime performance decreased by lots of machine-level jumps created by if/else